Hierarchy of quantum correlations under non-Markovian dynamics: Action of noisy channels

-In Fig.~\ref{nm_qc_amp}, the dynamics of quantum correlations of maximally entangled Bell state under the influence of non-Markovian amplitude damping channel is depicted.
-We investigate the dynamics of two different aspects of nonlocality associated with the quantum teleportation fidelity along with the other quantum correlations.
-It is clear from the figure (Fig.~\ref{nm_qc_amp}) that, the decay and revival of quantum correlations follows a particular order, higher degree quantum correlations are lost for small values of channel parameter compared to the lower degree quantum correlations.
-The decay of nonlocality, as a function of channel parameter occur in the following decreasing order, state's teleportation fidelity less than $F_{lhv}\approx0.87$, non-violation of Bell-CHSH inequality, vanishing two and three measures of quantum steering, fidelity less than the classical limit and vanishing entanglement, i.e., $q_{F_{lhv}}\leq q_B \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$, where $q_{F_{lhv}}$, $q_{B}$, $q_{S_{2}}$, $q_{S_{3}}$, $q_{T}$ and $q_{E}$ are the channel parameter values at which, teleportation fidelity becomes less than $0.87$, the states stop violating Bell-CHSH inequality, non-violation of two measure steering inequality, disappearance of three measure quantum steering, teleportation fidelity of states less than classical limit ($\frac{2}{3}$) and vanishing entanglement, respectively.
-The revival of the quantum correlations occurs in the reverse order, i.e., quantum correlations with lowest degree revives first followed by the revival of quantum correlations with increasing degree of their strength $(q_{F_{lhv}}\geq q_B \geq q_{S_{2}}\geq q_{S_{3}}\geq q_{T}\geq q_E)$.
-Here, the revival of quantum correlations follows the order: entanglement, teleportation fidelity greater than classical limit, steerability, violation of Bell-CHSH inequality and teleportation fidelity greater than $F_{lhv}$.
-The dynamics of quantum correlations under the Markovian amplitude channel is shown in Fig.~\ref{m_qc_amp}, the decay of quantum correlations follows the order of QC.
+In Fig.~\ref{nm_qc_amp}, the behavior of quantum correlations of maximally entangled Bell state as a function of dimensionless quantity $\gamma t$ under the influence of non-Markovian amplitude damping channel is depicted.
+We investigate the dynamics of two different aspects of nonclassicality associated with the quantum teleportation fidelity ( $F(\rho)>\frac{2}{3}$ and $F(\rho)>F_{lhv}(\rho)\approx 0.87$) along with entanglement, quantum steering and the violation of Bell-CHSH inequality.
+QC of Bell state evolving under the influence of the non-Markovian amplitude damping channel decay initially and revive back after all quantum correlations reach their minimum values, and this process continues.
+It is clear from Fig.~\ref{nm_qc_amp} that, the decay and revival of quantum correlations follows a particular order, higher degree quantum correlations are lost for small values of channel parameter compared to the lower degree quantum correlations.
+The decay of QC, as a function of channel parameter occurs in the following decreasing order, state's teleportation fidelity less than $F_{lhv}\approx0.87$, non-violation of Bell-CHSH inequality, vanishing two and three measures of quantum steering, fidelity less than the classical limit and vanishing entanglement.
+Thus, $q_{F_{lhv}}\leq q_B \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$, where $q_{F_{lhv}}$, $q_{B}$, $q_{S_{2}}$, $q_{S_{3}}$, $q_{T}$ and $q_{E}$ are the channel parameter values at which, teleportation fidelity becomes less than $0.87$, the states stop violating Bell-CHSH inequality, non-violation of two measure steering inequality, disappearance of three measure quantum steering, teleportation fidelity of states less than the classical limit ($\frac{2}{3}$) and vanishing entanglement (zero concurrence) respectively.
+Hereafter, we use $q_{F_{lhv}}$, $q_{B}$, $q_{S_{2}}$, $q_{S_{3}}$, $q_{T}$ and $q_{E}$ as the channel parameter values at which corresponding measure of quantum correlation fails to capture the quantumness of the state, i.e., $q_{F_{lhv}}$,$q_{B}$, $q_{S_{2}}$, $q_{S_{3}}$, $q_{T}$ and $q_{E}$ are the channel parameter values at which $F(q)=0.87$, $B(q)=2$, $S_{2}(q)=0$, $S_{3}(q)=0$, $F(q)=\frac{2}{3}$ and $C(q)=0$, respectively.
+This is considered for both the cases of decay and revival of QC interchangeably for all noisy models used in this work.
+The revival of the quantum correlations occurs in the reverse order, i.e., quantum correlations with lowest degree revives first followed by the restoration of QC with increasing degree of their strength.
+The revival of quantum correlations follows the order: entanglement, teleportation fidelity greater than the classical limit, steerability of quantum states, violation of Bell-CHSH inequality and teleportation fidelity greater than $F_{lhv}$ ($q_E\leq q_{T}\leq q_{S_{3}}\leq q_{S_{2}}\leq q_B\leq q_{F_{lhv}}$).The dynamics of quantum correlations under the Markovian amplitude channel are shown in Fig.~\ref{m_qc_amp}, sudden death occurs for all quantum correlations except entanglement.
+The decay of quantum correlations follows the above discussed order of QC.
 Here, as expected, revival of QC is not observed.
-From Figs.~\ref{nm_qc_amp} and~\ref{m_qc_amp}, it is clear that the decay and the revival of the quantum correlations hold the hierarchy of non-classical correlations.
+From Figs.~\ref{nm_qc_amp} and~\ref{m_qc_amp}, it is clear that the decay and revival of quantum correlations preserve the hierarchy of non-classical correlations.